Common questions about writing

 The easiest type of book to write, for nonfiction, is one where you are the subject.
 This could be a book on something you know well (a hobby or area of study that you know well), or it could be a book about yourself and your life, another subject you are naturally the expert on.

-For fiction, the easiest genre to write in is often said to be
+For fiction, the easiest genre to write in is often said to be either romance or autobiograhical fiction because both can easily rely on the author′s own experiences.

-What is the hardest book to write?
+What is the hardest nonfiction book to write?

-What is the hardest genre to write?
+What is the hardest literary genre to write?

-What is the easiest fiction genre to write
+What is the easiest fiction genre to write?

 In the end, the easiest fiction genre for you to write is going to be the one you have the most passion and interest in.
 Of course, some people feel that whodunnits (murder mysteries and crime novels) are the easiest, while others feel that romance novels or action-packed thrillers might be the easiest.